 "Ken" is a multifaceted word with meanings that span from knowledge and perception to a specific range of vision.
-And in a world where language is constantly evolving and words often carry multiple layers of meaning, "ken" stands out as a term with a rich history and diverse applications.
+In a world where language is constantly evolving and words often carry multiple layers of meaning, "ken" stands out as a term with a rich history and diverse applications.
 Whether you're a language enthusiast or simply curious about expanding your understanding, exploring the nuances of "ken" can be a rewarding linguistic journey.

 Main Subheading